 So, apart from some universal phenomena derived from experiences common to all humans, there would be little shared inspiration, acoustic and otherwise, upon which to create vocabulary.
 Also, I think there is an interesting connection between how we learned to use primitive vocal forms of communication and modern digital forms of expression.

-\( \aleph_\infty \) The Collective Unconscious is Countably Infinite
+\( \aleph_\infty \) The Collective Consciousness is Countably Infinite

 This notion of shared experience is crucial to understanding cultural development.
 The composition of each of our universally shared experiences; the downstream consequential chain reactions; our infinite yet spectrally resonant range of reactions to them.